-Ever Wonder How Wiffle Ball Started?
+Ever Wonder How Whiffle Ball Started?
 Here’s Your Answer!

 The year was 1953 in Fairfield, Connecticut, when a guy by the name of David Mullany Sr. developed a plastic baseball with holes in it which made the ball curve when it was thrown.
-He invented it on this day, August 14, 1953 for his 13-year-old son and it became known as the "Whiffle Ball”.
-Its name came from the common phrase of striking out being known as a "whiff”.
+He invented it on August 14, 1953 for his 13-year-old son and it became known as the "Whiffle Ball."
+Its name came from the common phrase of striking out being known as a "whiff."

 I trust there isn't a kid out there that hasn't played with a whiffle ball at least one time in his or her lifetime.
-One thing for sure, it didn’t break windows like a real ball did, and it was invented 60 years ago today.
+One thing for sure, it doesn't break windows like a real ball does.